 All of the above can feature.
 However, a study conducted by Oxford Sleep Research Society found that physical aggression tends to feature more frequently in nightmares.
 Bad dreams are much more likely to feature interpersonal conflicts, such as fights with family and friends.
 Bad dreams are also more likely to feature ridicule and threats to self-esteem, such as losing one’s job, failing at something, or being publicly shamed.

 ‘Fear’ is the most common emotional experience – in both nightmares and bad dreams.
 However, it has been found that bad dreams tend to incite a wide range of secondary emotions, including sadness, guilt, remorse, disgust, and confusion.

 Bad dreams are more common than nightmares, they tend to last for longer (because they don’t wake us up), they usually have a complex storyline to them, and they lead to a wide range of emotions.
 This might suggest that bad dreams reveal something more fundamental about our psychological and emotional states than nightmares do.

 In many cases, nightmares are spontaneous and idiopathic (i.e. their true cause is unknown).
 Nonetheless, many sleep scientists agree that our physical and psychological health have an impact on our dreams.

 Below we’ll discuss the potential causes of nightmares and bad dreams.
 Many of the ‘causes’ impact bad dreams indirectly because they influence health, well-being, and sleep quality.

-War veterans, abuse survivors, and anyone who has suffered a highly traumatic experience may develop a condition called Post Traumatic Stress Disorder (PTSD).
+War veterans, abuse survivors, and anyone who has suffered from a highly traumatic experience may develop a condition called Post Traumatic Stress Disorder (PTSD).
 As part of this condition, they’ll experience flashbacks of their painful experiences.

 Prior to receiving treatment, it’s common for individuals with PTSD to experience nightmares every night.
 Nightmares may involve a reenactment of the traumatic experience or may focus on wider themes such as ‘ridicule’ and ‘shame.’